blockinblock/parking-app/README.md

 # Parking Records Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.

 ## Setup

 1. Run `npm install` to install the necessary packages.

+## Using the app
+Credentials for logging into the app:
+- Username: \<Any name\>
+- Password: 123

 ## Development server